Main illustration: Tim Gilligan

 Until Xerox created the first team in the 1970s, sales operations didn’t exist.
 Fifty years later, it’s still one of the hardest functions to nail.
 On the surface, their mission is simple: enable the sales organization to run better and faster.
 In practice, the best sales ops teams strike a delicate balance between being stewards of long term growth and executing for near term wins.

-Reflecting on what he’s learned scaling sales ops globally at Marketo and now Intercom, Jeffrey Serlin shared the mic with Collin Stewart on the Predictable Revenue podcast.
+Reflecting on what he’s learned scaling sales ops globally at Marketo and now Intercom, Jeff Serlin shared the mic with Collin Stewart on the Predictable Revenue podcast.
 They discussed everything from growing a top-performing sales ops team to building an effective sales ops roadmap.

-1. Sales operations is a team sport
+1. Treat sales operations as a team sport

 For sales operations to scale, you need to have buy-in at every level – from your executives to your sales reps.
 A common mistake that sales ops leaders make is focusing only on managing up.
 The reality is, for the entire team to run more efficiently, the people on the sales floor need to have input into the changes being made and understand how those changes will impact their day-to-day work.
 It’s the difference between getting things right and continually having false starts.